MattiasDTU/Fagprojekt---Temperature-Regulating/README.md

 ## **Key Features**:

-**Temperature Monitoring:** Utilizes LM35 sensors to continuously measure the ambient temperature.
+**Temperature Monitoring:** Utilizes LM35 sensors to continuously measure the ambient temperature of a radiometer.

 **Control Mechanism:** Integrates a microcontroller *(Arduino Mega)* to process sensor data and adjust heating or cooling circuits accordingly, through the use of PWM-signals.